-- Under the Proposed Rule, a Records Entity would be required to provide the FDIC, within three business days of becoming a Records Entity, contact information for the person at the Records Entity "who is responsible for recordkeeping" under the Proposed Rule as well as a directory of the electronic files that will be used to maintain the information required by the Proposed Rule - A Records Entity that is an "accelerated Records Entity" would be required to maintain all required records within 60 days after it becomes a Records Entity - Any other Records Entity would be required to maintain required records within 270 days after it becomes a Records Entity - The Proposed Rule would allow the FDIC to grant one or more extensions of time for compliance.
-For accelerated Records Entities, a single extension cannot be for longer than 30 days, whereas other Records Entities can obtain a single extension for up to 120 days - The Proposed Rule also includes transition provisions for entities that are subject to current Part 371 at the time that the amended requirements become effective as well as Records Entities that
+- Under the Proposed Rule, a Records Entity would be required to provide the FDIC, within three business days of becoming a Records Entity, contact information for the person at the Records Entity "who is responsible for recordkeeping" under the Proposed Rule as well as a directory of the electronic files that will be used to maintain the information required by the Proposed Rule. - A Records Entity that is an "accelerated Records Entity" would be required to maintain all required records within 60 days after it becomes a Records Entity. - Any other Records Entity would be required to maintain required records within 270 days after it becomes a Records Entity. - The Proposed Rule would allow the FDIC to grant one or more extensions of time for compliance.
+For accelerated Records Entities, a

-6 An "accelerated Records Entity" is a Records Entity that: (1) has a composite rating, as determined by its appropriate Federal banking agency in its most recent report of examination, of 4 or 5 under the Uniform Financial Institution Rating System, or in the case of an insured branch of a foreign bank, an equivalent rating; or (2) is determined by the appropriate Federal banking agency or by the FDIC in consultation with the appropriate Federal banking agency to be experiencing a significant deterioration of capital or significant funding difficulties or liquidity stress, notwithstanding the composite rating of the institution by its appropriate Federal banking agency in its most recent report of examination.
+6 An "accelerated Records Entity" is a Records Entity that: (1) has a composite rating, as determined by its appropriate federal banking agency in its most recent report of examination, of 4 or 5 under the Uniform Financial Institution Rating System, or in the case of an insured branch of a foreign bank, an equivalent rating; or (2) is determined by the appropriate federal banking agency or by the FDIC in consultation with the appropriate federal banking agency to be experiencing a significant deterioration of capital or significant funding difficulties or liquidity stress, notwithstanding the composite rating of the institution by its appropriate federal banking agency in its most recent report of examination.